314-grp-301/314-grp-301.github.io/Assignments/02-User-Needs-Benchmarking-and-Requirements.md

 Jane is an emergency service management specialist employed by the county and is responsible for monitoring extreme weather conditions that affect the public.
 To best serve the public, Jane relies on an early warning weather network of ruggedized remote weather stations that can detect real-time weather conditions and changes within the county.
 With this information, precise real-time weather updates can be sent to emergency management teams to aid them in warnings, emergency responses, and other critical decision-making processes.<br><br>

 **Design Aspects**<br>
+Listed are the original, design aspects prior to the change to a more minimalistic, portable weather system.
+After the the given aspect, it is noted whether it was met :white_check_mark: by the final device or if it was not :x: and why.
 1. Product Design<br>
-&nbsp;&nbsp;&nbsp;&nbsp;1.1 The product’s exterior should be minimalistic to be unobtrusive visually in a water environment such as a controlled stream.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;1.1 The product’s exterior should be minimalistic to be unobtrusive visually in a water environment such as a controlled stream. :white_check_mark: <br>
-&nbsp;&nbsp;&nbsp;&nbsp;1.2 The shape of the device should not have sharp and jutting portions that would cause debris in a waterway to build up on it.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;1.2 The shape of the device should not have sharp and jutting portions that would cause debris in a waterway to build up on it. :white_check_mark: [Though, not intended for use in a waterway.]<br>
-&nbsp;&nbsp;&nbsp;&nbsp;1.3 The tether pole shall have a groove that keeps the device facing properly up or downstream as intended.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;1.3 The tether pole shall have a groove that keeps the device facing properly up or downstream as intended. :x: [No longer intended for use in a wateray.]<br>
-&nbsp;&nbsp;&nbsp;&nbsp;1.4 The product shall be designed to be watertight.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;1.4 The product shall be designed to be watertight. :x: [No longer intended for use in a wateray.]<br>
-&nbsp;&nbsp;&nbsp;&nbsp;1.5 The product’s exterior should have mounting capabilities so that it stays secure in a storm.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;1.5 The product’s exterior should have mounting capabilities so that it stays secure in a storm. :x: [Device was made to prioritize portability, but fasteners could be added to a later iteration.]<br>
 2. Functionality<br>
-&nbsp;&nbsp;&nbsp;&nbsp;2.1 The device must be able to determine its relative height and compare it to a baseline while noting significant changes over short periods automatically.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;2.1 The device must be able to determine its relative height and compare it to a baseline while noting significant changes over short periods automatically. :x: [No longer intended for use in a wateray.]<br>
-&nbsp;&nbsp;&nbsp;&nbsp;2.2 The device shall be able to determine the water flow rate.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;2.2 The device shall be able to determine the water flow rate. :x: [No longer intended for use in a wateray.]<br>
-&nbsp;&nbsp;&nbsp;&nbsp;2.3 The device shall be able to determine wind speed (where placed).<br>
+&nbsp;&nbsp;&nbsp;&nbsp;2.3 The device shall be able to determine wind speed (where placed). :x: [Device determines temperature and humidity instead.]<br>
-&nbsp;&nbsp;&nbsp;&nbsp;2.4 The device shall be able to transmit its collected data to a user wirelessly.<br>
 3. Interactivity<br>
-&nbsp;&nbsp;&nbsp;&nbsp;3.1 The device shall be able to transmit its collected data to a user wirelessly.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;3.2 The device shall have a simple push button to cycle between sensors.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;3.1 The device shall have a simple push button to enable and disable. :white_check_mark:<br>
 4. Adaptive Intelligence<br>
-&nbsp;&nbsp;&nbsp;&nbsp;4.1 The device shall be able to provide itself with additional lift as needed if something has caused it to become too submerged.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;4.1 The device shall be able to provide itself with additional lift as needed if something has caused it to become too submerged. :x: [No longer intended for use in a wateray.]<br>
 5. Customization<br>
-&nbsp;&nbsp;&nbsp;&nbsp;5.1 The device can have multiple colors for the exterior to be able to make it blend in with a waterway or stand out to be easier to find and collect.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;5.1 The device can have multiple colors for the exterior to be able to make it blend in with a waterway or stand out to be easier to find and collect. :white_check_mark: [Though, not intended for use in a waterway, it would be asy to manufacture and replace the device chassis.]<br>
-&nbsp;&nbsp;&nbsp;&nbsp;5.2 The transmitted data and what notifications are sent may be changed by the end user.
 6. Manufacturing<br>
-&nbsp;&nbsp;&nbsp;&nbsp;6.1 The total cost of the prototype shall be < $240.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;6.1 The total cost of the prototype shall be < $240. :white_check_mark:<br>
-&nbsp;&nbsp;&nbsp;&nbsp;6.2 The device shall be designed with a minimal amount of parts.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;6.2 The device shall be designed with a minimal amount of parts. :white_check_mark:<br>
 7. Regulations<br>
-&nbsp;&nbsp;&nbsp;&nbsp;7.1 The device shall not chemically alter the water in which it is placed.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;7.1 The device shall not chemically alter the water in which it is placed. :white_check_mark: [Not chemically harmful, though, not intended for use in a waterway.]<br>
-&nbsp;&nbsp;&nbsp;&nbsp;7.2 The device shall have precautions to shorten the water.<br><br>

 **Open Questions**<br>
-- Can the device be made easily recyclable and repairable?<br>
+- Can the device be made easily recyclable and repairable? :white_check_mark: [The device can be easily repaired if the user/tech is knowledgable, but it is not intended for recyclables.]<br>
-- Can we connect the device to a power source safely to remove the need for batteries?<br>
+- Can we connect the device to a power source safely to remove the need for batteries? :white_check_mark:<br>
-- Is there additional functionality that can be added with later modifications or simply with code?<br>
+- Is there additional functionality that can be added with later modifications or simply with code? :white_check_mark: [Additional data tracking can be added easily prior to distribution.]<br>